nmstate/kubernetes-nmstate/docs/user-guide/103-troubleshooting.md

 ## Invalid configuration

 If any of the following cases render the configuration faulty, the setup will be automatically rolled back and Enactment will report the failure.
+In addition, an event for the NodeNetworkConfigurationPolicy will be created.

 * Configuration fails to be applied on the host (due to missing interfaces, inability to obtain IP, invalid attributes, ...)
 * Connectivity to the default gateway is broken